Midtown Comics: History

 On March 7, 2020, Midtown Comics opened its fourth location, an outlet store at 32-11 41st Street in Astoria, Queens, the only branch not in Manhattan.
 The location's basement level houses an extensive collection of back issues of both recent and vintage single issues and full story arc sets, including rare issues dating from as early as the Golden Age of Comic Books.
 The back issue selection also includes one dollar books that the store sells for discounted prices when purchased in bulk.
 The store's ground floor level sells various other types of overstocked company merchandise, including newer and out-of-print graphic novels, manga, action figures, and other collectibles, at discounted prices of up to 70% off their normal retail prices.
 The store is open only on Saturdays and Sundays, with a pick-up service for comics ordered on the company's website that would allow local residents to avoid traveling into Manhattan.
 The store garnered a positive review by industry reporter Heidi MacDonald, who likened the outlet to a permanent Midtown Comics warehouse sale.
 MacDonald lauded the attractive price points of its back issue selection, and expressed surprise at how extensive the store's graphic novel section was for an outlet store.

 In 2020, Midtown, having handled DC Comics' subscription sales for years, launched the comic book distributor UCS Comic Distributors, a sister company that, along with Lunar Distribution (which is owned by the Indiana-based company DCBS), would begin distributing that publisher's books beginning on April 27 of that year.

 In October, 2024 one of the variant covers with which DC Comics published Absolute Wonder Woman #1 was an exclusive Midtown Comics cover illustrated by Dan Panosian.

 In February 2025, as part of the press tour for the feature film Captain America: Brave New World, its star, Anthony Mackie, visited a number of institutions in Manhattan, including appearances on the TV shows, Good Morning America, and Live with Kelly and Mark, and a stop at the Times Square Midtown Comics, where Mackie spoke about having been a customer of the store before he rose to fame.

+In July 2026, Jennifer Harlan and Umi Syam, writing for The New York Times, included the Times Square store in a list of recommended Midtown Manhattan bookstores, in an article titled, "How to Spend a Bookish Afternoon in Midtown Manhattan", referring to the store as a "mecca of fandom", and "a two-story treasure trove of comics and graphic novels."